grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizingyourgateway.md

 `runtime.WithErrorHandler` option.
 This will configure all unary error responses to pass through this error handler.

-See https://mycodesmells.com/post/grpc-gateway-error-handler for an example of writing a custom error handler function.
-Note that this post targets the v1 release of the gateway, and you no longer assign to `HTTPError` to configure an error handler.

 ## Stream Error Handler

 The error handler described in the previous section applies only